SenanS/Technical-Blog/_posts/2024-01-14-Lane-Recognition.md

 channels.
 The Sobel–Feldman operator is then applied to highlight edges.
 3. **HSL Conversion and Thresholding:** Simultaneously, the BGR image is converted to a Hue-Luminance-Saturation (HSL) representation.
 The luminance is thresholded to accentuate the white or yellow lane markings, rather than tyre marks or fallen branches.
 4. **Combination:** The HLS image is converted to greyscale and both images are logically ANDed together.
+Best of both.
 5. **Blurring, Dilating and Eroding:** The combined image is blurred, converted to a binary image and a series of erosion and dilation operations are performed.
 These morphological operations are effective in removing artefacts and noise remaining in the image, "opening" it.
 6. **Canny Edge Detector:** Finally, the image is ready for the Canny edge detector, this will help to find lines in the image & is the last step before lane detection.